jiachenyee/bouncing-windows/README.md

 ok what if windows bounced like the dvd icon

+i also felt the need to write this in siri shortcuts, of all places.

 now thats innovation

 im sorry this is like 3am and im writing a readme